adriandiazlab/igraph_proyect/tutorial.md

 There are also a few special structural properties for selecting edges:

--   Using `_source` or `_from` in the keyword argument list of `EdgeSeq.select`{.interpreted-text role="meth"} filters based on the source vertices of the edges.
+-   Using `_source` or `_from` in the keyword argument list of `EdgeSeq.select` filters based on the source vertices of the edges.
 E.g., to select all the edges originating from Claire (who has vertex index 2):

         >>> g.es.select(_source=2)

 -   Using `_target` or `_to` filters based on the target vertices.
 This is different from `_source` and `_from` if the graph is directed.

--   `_within` takes a `VertexSeq`{.interpreted-text role="class"} object or a list or set of vertex indices and selects all the edges that originate and terminate in the given vertex set.
+-   `_within` takes a `VertexSeq` object or a list or set of vertex indices and selects all the edges that originate and terminate in the given vertex set.
 For instance, the following expression selects all the edges between Claire (vertex index 2), Dennis (vertex index 3) and Esther (vertex index 4):

         >>> g.es.select(_within=[2,3,4])

-    We could also have used a `VertexSeq`{.interpreted-text role="class"} object:
+    We could also have used a `VertexSeq` object:

         >>> g.es.select(_within=g.vs[2:5])

--   `_between` takes a tuple consisting of two `VertexSeq`{.interpreted-text role="class"} objects or lists containing vertex indices or `Vertex`{.interpreted-text role="class"} objects and selects all the edges that originate in one of the sets and terminate in the other.
+-   `_between` takes a tuple consisting of two `VertexSeq` objects or lists containing vertex indices or `Vertex` objects and selects all the edges that originate in one of the sets and terminate in the other.
 E.g., to select all the edges that connect men to women:

         >>> men = g.vs.select(gender="m")
         >>> women = g.vs.select(gender="f")